opensearch-project/technical-steering/ELECTIONS.md

 ## Voter Eligibility

 ### Primary Eligibility Criteria
 The first voting of new member elections will be held by the TSC.
 This is to get through the process successfully for its first voting iteration, and to ensure goals of electing new members is completed in a timely manner.
-This will be amended in the future.

 ## Candidate Eligibility